 Further information on the specific costs applied by the Exchange can be found online at www.cmegroup.com/priipskids.
 The amounts shown here are the cumulative costs of the product itself, for a single holding period.
-The figures assume you invest in 1 futures contract - which is the minimum tradable amount.
+The figures assume you invest in 1 call option contract - which is the minimum tradable amount.
+The RIY has been calculated with reference to an option with a strike price close to the underlying futures price.
 The figures are estimates and may change in the future.